H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ---

-### 6.2 Design Goals for the GeoDB Layer
+### 6.2 Operational Objectives and Current Capabilities

-The GeoDB layer is designed to satisfy three primary goals:
+The GeoDB layer now satisfies three primary objectives:

 - **Coherent statewide mesh.**
-  Represent West Virginia as a coherent, queryable geospatial mesh of structures, hazards, networks, civic facilities, benefits sites, administrative boundaries, and named places.
+  It represents West Virginia as a coherent, queryable geospatial mesh of structures, hazards, networks, civic facilities, benefits sites, administrative boundaries, and named places, with millions of features integrated into a common, GBIM‑aware schema.

 - **Programmatic access.**
-  Provide fast, programmatic access to this mesh for reasoning, retrieval, visualization, and analytics through well‑defined schemas, indexes, and APIs.
+  It provides fast, programmatic access to this mesh for reasoning, retrieval, visualization, and analytics through well‑defined schemas, spatial indexes, and HTTP‑accessible services that expose GBIM and GeoDB content to RAG and `/search`.

 - **Integration with GBIM, Chroma, `local_resources`, and RAG.**
-  Integrate cleanly with GBIM, Chroma, and the `local_resources` registry so that spatial, semantic, institutional, and programme dimensions can be used together in a single reasoning pipeline, including the WV‑biased, entangled `/search` workflow.
+  It integrates cleanly with GBIM, Chroma, and the `local_resources` registry so that spatial, semantic, institutional, and programme dimensions are used together in a single reasoning pipeline, including the WV‑biased, entangled `/search` workflow already in production use.

-Operationally, this entails maintaining a PostGIS‑backed geodatabase that holds authoritative feature classes for core themes and, for prioritized subsets, mirroring those features into vector collections and belief embeddings.
-Earlier deployments used many `geodb*` and `gedb*` collections in Chroma; in the 2026 deployment the primary spatial memory indices are the unified GBIM embedding collections (e.g., `gbim_beliefs_v2`) and the `gis_wv_benefits` collection, with legacy `geodb*` collections serving as thematic and historical subsets.
+Operationally, this entails a PostGIS‑backed geodatabase that holds authoritative feature classes for core themes and, for prioritized subsets, mirrors those features into GBIM belief embeddings and Chroma collections.
+Earlier deployments relied on numerous `geodb*` and `gedb*` collections; in the 2026 deployment the primary spatial memory indices are the unified GBIM embedding collections (for example, `gbim_beliefs_v2`) and the `gis_wv_benefits` collection, with legacy `geodb*` collections serving as thematic and historical subsets.

 ---